 Risk Assesment Policy

-The Man In The Moon uses its risk assessment systems to ensure that our activities are a safe and secure place for children and crew members.
+The Man In The Moon uses its risk assessment systems to ensure that our activities are a safe, secure place for children and crew members.

 All crew members are expected to undertake risk assessments as part of their routine tasks.